mpofukelvintafadzwa/coursera-cns/w2_neural_encoding/README.md

 Using a provided dataset of spikes collected from a motion-senstive neuron in a fly, a Python script was built to compute the neuron's STA.

 The script outputs a plot of the fly's STA, which can be seen in the 'plots' folder.
+Based on the plot, I was able to conclude that spikes were most reliably observed through constant postive stimuli.